Recca1349/Sterling-Heights-Healthcare-Dashboard-Real-Time-Analytics-in-Power-BI/README.md

 ### **2. Area Chart – Patient Visit Trends**
-**What it shows:** Monthly patient visit counts from January to December, split into Admitted and Not Admitted categories.
+**What it shows:** Monthly breakdown of patient visits by admitted and non-admitted categories.

 **Insight:**
-July recorded the highest number of total visits: 122, made up of 78 not admitted and 44 admitted patients.
-In contrast, January had 94 total visits, with 38 admitted and 56 not admitted.
-This reflects a 30% increase in total visits from January to July, driven mostly by a rise in non-admitted cases.
+- July was the busiest month with 122 visits (78 not admitted, 44 admitted), suggesting mid-year spikes in demand.
+- January had the lowest visits (94), possibly due to seasonal lulls.

 **Use:** This chart helps hospital administrators track patient volumes over time, evaluate seasonal trends, and make proactive staffing or resource allocation decisions based on admission patterns.

 <img width="652" height="237" alt="sterling Patient visit shot" src="https://github.com/user-attachments/assets/47176c15-e069-4c88-91cc-8515dbc2d394" />

-### **3. Combination of Matrix, Clustered Column Chart and Stacked Bar Chart – Patient Visit by Day and Time**
+### **3. Heatmap Matrix – Patient Visit by Day and Time**
-This area chart displays high-traffic periods by combining days of the week with visit times.
-It helps reveal peak hours to inform staffing and scheduling decisions.
+**What it shows:** Volume of visits distributed by day of the week and 24-hour time slots.

+**Insight:**
+- Peak hours on both Friday and Saturday at 13:00, 14:00, 18:00, and 21:00 saw consistently high patient counts.
+- Lighter traffic during late-night and early morning hours (00:00–06:00).

+**Use:** Assists in optimizing doctor shifts, front desk staffing, and emergency unit preparedness during peak times.

 <img width="717" height="307" alt="sterling Patient visit by day shot" src="https://github.com/user-attachments/assets/0466ca79-5edb-4172-80da-2ba6b8bc8994" />